Deploying Drones: A fresh look at lessons learnt in the Best Drones to Buy.

 A look at drones in operation…

 Deploying drones in a live situation involves a number of building blocks, or moving parts.
-As seen in the ‘scenarios’ section above, there are different levels of complexity, depending on the operations requirements in often difficult to reach terrains, in harsh conditions and over very large areas.
-The operational elements can include Ground Units, UAVs, specialised payloads, Command and Control Centres, Officers in Command and secure, redundant and high bandwidth networks in a mesh configuration that can adjust to the mobile elements of realtime operations.
+As seen in the ‘scenarios’ section above, there are different levels of complexity.
+Depending on the operations requirements in often difficult to reach terrains, in harsh conditions and over very large areas.
+The operational elements can include Ground Units, UAVs, specialised payloads, Command and Control Centres, Officers in Command.
+This includes secure, redundant and high bandwidth networks in a mesh configuration that can adjust to the mobile elements of realtime operations.

-Acquire drones not just to buy the best drones, but include them in mission critical business processes.
+Acquire drones not just to buy the best drones.
+But also include them in mission critical business processes.
 Use all the same risk management approaches that you normally would, in assessing the acquisition and deployment of drones.